How we work

 The objective of WP7 is to develop an integrated MuseIT platform, as an interface that brings together different components of the project for the demonstration of project outcomes.
 The WP will be responsible for the specification of overall architecture design and will establish continuous integration strategy and perform software testing for the multisensory, multi-layered cultural asset representation.
 The following specific objectives will be achieved in the WP: - to develop MuseIT architecture specification based on the requirements specifications gathered inWP2, - to allocate continuous integration infrastructure for the integration of MuseIT software component testing and validation of the platform, - to develop the IPR framework for long-term sustainability of the developed solutions within the project, - to identify key metrics for the evaluation of the MuseIT tools based on end user needs and gaps.

-Communication, Dissemination, and Impact Creation through Stakeholder Engagement
+Communication, Dissemination, Exploitation and Impact Creation through Stakeholder Engagement

 The WP aims to set up and manage the overall public engagement strategy as well as to ensure the communication and dissemination of the project to promote its achievements and outcomes.
 The following specific objectives will be achieved: - to develop a public engagement methodology leveraging dissemination channels of the consortium partners - to implement an open consultation strategy for aggregating feedback from the relevant stakeholders - to establish liaison with external projects within CH, accessibility and inclusion domain - to contribute towards development of international standards - to consolidate the cultural heritage market for accessibility and inclusion